-The responsible development of oil sands is a key driver of Alberta’s and Canada’s economy.
+The responsible development of oil sands is a critical contributor to Alberta’s and Canada’s economy.
 It creates jobs and tax revenue for government which support the social programs and capital infrastructure projects we rely on.

 Oil sands facts, statistics and indicators are subject to change as new information becomes available.
 Oil sands sustainability indicators highlight trends across economic, environmental and social topics in Alberta’s oil sands areas.

 Unless otherwise stated, sources are from the Government of Alberta.
 Where applicable, external sources have been noted and linked.